silverfoxy/py-radius/README.md

 Modified the code so that it works with RFC2865 since RFC2138 is now deprecated.
 ---------------------------------------------------------
-RADIUS authentication module for Python 1.5.2+
+RADIUS authentication module for Python 2.6+

 (c) 1999 Stuart Bishop <zen@shangri-la.dropbear.id.au>

-This module provides basic RADIUS client capabilities, allowing your Python code to authenticate against any RFC2138 compliant RADIUS server.
+This module provides basic RADIUS client capabilities, allowing your Python code to authenticate against any RFC2865 compliant RADIUS server.

 Installation
 -----

-The following command will install radius.py into your Python modules library:

-    python setup.py install

-This command will generally need to be run with an administrative level account (root under Unix, Administrator under NT etc.).

 RPM Package
 -----

-You can build an RPM package for py-radius using the following procedure.

-    $ mkdir -p $HOME/rpmbuild/SOURCES
-    $ python setup.py sdist
-    $ cp dist/*.tar.gz $HOME/rpmbuild/SOURCES
-    $ rpmbuild -ba py-radius.spec

 Usage
 -----